-The Investment Manager may enter into commission sharing or similar arrangements.
-Consistent with obtaining best execution, commission sharing agreements ("CSA") are agreements between the Investment Manager and nominated brokers that specify a certain proportion of dealing commission sent to a broker be reserved to pay for research with one or more third parties.
-The provision of research is subject to arrangements between the Investment Manager and the research providers and the commission split for execution and research is negotiated between the Investment Manager and the executing broker.
+The Investment Managers may enter into commission sharing or similar arrangements.
+Consistent with obtaining best execution, commission sharing agreements ("CSA") are agreements between the Investment Managers and nominated brokers that specify a certain proportion of dealing commission sent to a broker be reserved to pay for research with one or more third parties.
+The provision of research is subject to arrangements between the Investment Managers and the research providers and the commission split for execution and research is negotiated between the Investment Managers and the executing broker.
 Separately to CSA, executing brokers may also provide research with payment deducted from the execution cost.
-The receipt of investment research and information and related services permits the Investment Manager to supplement its own research and analysis and makes available to it the views and information of individuals and research staffs of other firms.
-Such services do not include travel, accommodation, entertainment, general administrative goods or services, general office equipment or premises, membership fees, employee salaries or direct money payment, which are paid by the Investment Manager.
+The receipt of investment research and information and related services permits the Investment Managers to supplement their own research and analysis and make available to them the views and information of individuals and research staffs of other firms.
+Such services do not include travel, accommodation, entertainment, general administrative goods or services, general office equipment or premises, membership fees, employee salaries or direct money payment, which are paid by the Investment Managers.

-Efficient Portfolio Management and Financial Derivative Instruments costs and fees
+Financial Derivative Instruments costs and fees

-Each Sub-Fund may incur costs and fees in connection with efficient portfolio management techniques and/or in connection with total return swaps or other financial derivative instruments with similar characteristics, upon entering into total return swaps and/or any increase or decrease of their national amount.
+Each Sub-Fund may incur costs and fees in connection with total return swaps or other financial derivative instruments with similar characteristics, upon entering into total return swaps and/or any increase or decrease of their national amount.
 In particular, a Sub-Fund may pay fees to agents and other intermediaries, which may be affiliated with the Depositary, the Investment Manager or the Management Company, in consideration for the functions and risks they assume.
 The amount of these fees may be fixed or variable.
 Information on direct and indirect operational costs and fees incurred by each Sub-Fund in this respect, as well as the identity of the entities to which such costs and fees are paid and any affiliation they may have with the Depositary, the Investment Manager or the Management Company, if applicable, may be available in the annual report.
-All revenues arising from efficient portfolio management techniques and/or from total return swaps, net of direct and indirect operational costs and fees, will be returned to the Sub-Fund.
+All revenues arising from total return swaps, net of direct and indirect operational costs and fees, will be returned to the Sub-Fund.